stevieb9/voxelab-aquila/README.md

 ## Using the saved bed mesh (auto-level)

-In the Manage Printer section of Cura settings, add the following linne directly beneath the `G28` line in your printer's "Start G-Code":
+In the Manage Printer section of Cura settings, add the following line directly beneath the `G28` line in your printer's "Start G-Code":

     M420 S1 ; Use saved bed mesh